dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 {
     var buffer = new byte[256];

-    // If we keep current `out` ref-safe-to-escape this is an error.
+    // If we keep current `out` ref-safe-context this is an error.
 The language must consider
     // the `read` parameter as returnable as a `ref` field
     //
-    // If we change `out` ref-safe-to-escape this is legal.
+    // If we change `out` ref-safe-context this is legal.
 The language does not consider the
     // `read` parameter to be returnable hence this is safe int read;
     return Read(buffer, out read);